Bunjin/Rouleth/Investing_in_the_Rouleth.md

 However without mist wallet you will not be able to check your balances nor to perform partial withdraws.

-   **INVESTMENTS MUST BE MADE ONLY FROM A REGULAR ETHEREUM ADDRESS THAT YOU OWN.
-NO CONTRACTS, NO EXCHANGES**

 *2) With Mist wallet :*
    Import the contract in Mist Wallet using the code of the ABI (link on my website) Use the Invest function and the withdraw function to manage your balance.